 Subsequent to initial recognition, unrealized gains and losses on debt instruments measured at FVTOCI are recorded in OCI, unless the instrument is designated in a fair value hedge relationship.
 When designated in a fair value hedge relationship any changes in fair value due to changes in the hedged risk are recognized in the consolidated statement of profit or loss.
 If the hedging instrument expires or is sold, or when the hedge no longer meets the criteria for hedge accounting, hedge accounting is discontinued prospectively.
-Premiums, discounts and related transaction costs are amortized over the expected life of the instrument to interest income in the profit or loss using the effective interest rate method.
-Upon derecognition, realized gains and losses are reclassified from OCI to profit or loss.
+Premiums, discounts and related transaction costs are amortized over the expected life of the instrument to interest income in the consolidated statement of profit or loss using the effective interest rate method.
+Upon derecognition, realized gains and losses are reclassified from OCI to the consolidated statement of profit or loss.

-Debt Instruments designated at FVTPL
+Debt instruments designated at FVTPL